psaikido/hugle.uk/pages/suttas/mn/44-shorterqs.md

 ---
 layout: suttas-mn
-title: "MN 44 The Shorter Series of Questions and Answers: Culavedalla"
+title: "MN 44 Culavedalla: The Shorter Series of Questions and Answers"
 ---

 Bhikkhuni Dhammadina, an arahant, talks with her former husband Visakha, a non-returner.